-

 White Tea, The Youngest Leaves.

 White Tea is the name given to the new growth buds, and young leaves plucked before they open fully.
 Each new bud on a tea bush has tiny white hairs that give the leaf a soft, dried-white appearance.
 These hairs are called 'bai hao' or 'pekoe' and are part of the tea plant's natural defence mechanism.
-White Tea is these buds, sometimes buds plus one or two leaves that the tea pickers pluck.
-The plucker takes great care not to bruise the leaves or buds.
-Once picked, the pluckers carefully lay out the buds and leaves to wither naturally in the sun.
-Once this process is complete, the tea makers move the leaves indoors to continue the withering process.
-The leaves are exposed to final drying so that all but around 2 - 3% of water remains in the leaf.
-It's essential to remove any excess water.
+Pickers take great care not to bruise the delicate buds.
+Once picked, they are laid out to wither naturally in the sun, before moving indoors for final drying, ensuring only 2 - 3% of moisture remains.

 Green Tea.

-green tea retains high levels of antioxidants (polyphenols, often referred to as ECGC or catechins) and it is the abundance of these antioxidants provides green tea with many health benefits reported in leading health journals.
+Enjoyed for thousands of years, Green Tea involves plucking the leaves once they have fully opened.
+Because it avoids oxidation, green tea retains high levels of antioxidants (polyphenols, often referred to as ECGC or catechins).
+It is the abundance of these antioxidants that provides green tea with the many health benefits reported in leading journals.

 Pouchong Tea.